Angela was a foster parent for eight years and has four daughters, one in which is adopted.

 Raising children is a huge responsibility, whether you are the parent or the caretaker who assists the parent.
-By taking on such a responsibility you are agreeing to do the best job you are able with the tools you have.
+By taking on such a duty, you agree to do the best job you are able with the tools you have.
 Tools include your knowledge base, patience, love, nurturing abilities, imagination, etc.

-- First off, realize that these children are not yours; any and all decisions regarding how they are being raised is made by the parents.
+- First off, realize that these children are not yours.
+The parents make all the decisions concerning the children's care.

 - What you do have a say in is your expected income and benefits.
 Make sure you get the agreed amount on paper; therefore, there is no dispute later on.

-- Also, make sure you are aware of age appropriate activities and tools that are out there to help each child grow the best based on their age and maturity level.
+- Make sure you are aware of age-appropriate activities and tools that are out there to help each child grow the best based on their age and maturity level.

-Another biggie is spiritually.
+Another biggie is spiritual.
 Make sure you are on the same page as the parents.
-For instance, don't sing "Jesus Loves Me," to a child whose parents are atheist, unless they are okay with that.
-Even if you are both the same religion, there are going to be things that you may find you disagree, and be careful teaching children truths you believe that may stray from the parents' beliefs.
+For instance, don't sing "Jesus Loves Me" to a child whose parents are atheists unless they are okay with that.
+Even if you are both of the same religion, there are going to be things that you may find you disagree and be careful teaching children truths you believe that may stray from the parents' beliefs.
 The bottom line is these are not your children.
-You may want the best for them, but it doesn't really matter what you think is best, it matters what the parents think is best.
+You may want the best for them, but it doesn't matter what you think is best, it matters what the parents think is best.

 Let me reiterate a point I stated earlier.
 You are not the parent.
 They are not your children.

-First of all, never ever ever use any form of physical punishment like spanking, even if the parents do.
+First of all, never use any form of physical punishment like spanking, even if the parents do.
 You are not the parent.
-(There are some great ideas of effective non-spanking disciplines out there.
+(There are some great ideas of practical non-spanking disciplines out there.
 Be creative!)

 Also, you need to be on the same page of disciplining as their mom or dad does.
 Make sure you discuss with them what kind of punishments they use, as well as what they consider right and wrong.
-It is possible you may disagree on this.
-This will allow the children to know that regardless if their parents are there or not, the discipline will be the same.
-Model the parents' tactics to a degree that you feel comfortable.
+You may disagree with this, which will allow the children to know that regardless of whether their parents are there or not, the discipline will be the same.
+Model the parents' tactics to the degree that you feel comfortable.
 If you want to try something new that you aren't sure you should, make sure you discuss this with them.
-Be careful on how you phrase your questions, especially if you have just started the job and the trust has not been solidified, because they may feel you are criticizing their parenting.
+Be careful about how you phrase your questions, especially if you have just started the job, and you have not built trust, because they may feel you are criticizing their parenting.

 Now, do not be naïve.
-No matter how similar in background, beliefs, or what not, you are going to disagree with your employers on some aspect of their raising of the children.
-As long as you do not feel your integrity or beliefs are being compromised, then you need to make sure that you are following the parents' wishes.
-If you do feel your beliefs are being compromised, then maybe this is not the job for you.
+No matter how similar in background, beliefs, or whatnot, you are going to disagree with your employers on some aspect of their raising of the children.
+As long as you do not feel your integrity or beliefs are compromised, then you need to make sure that you are following the parents' wishes.
+If you do feel your views are compromised, then maybe this is not the job for you.

-One very important question to ask before you even interview for the job is:
+One fundamental question to ask before you even interview for the job is:

-The difference between being self-employed and an employee is that a self-employed nanny has to take out their own taxes, as an employee the people you nanny for will do it for you.
+The difference between being self-employed and an employee is that a self-employed nanny has to take out their taxes, as an employee, the people you nanny for will do it for you.
 I have done it both ways, and it has been fine both ways.

 - Caution to the self-employed nanny, you need to make sure that you are setting aside a portion of your paycheck.
 I have found setting aside 30 percent has been more than sufficient.
-You also want to keep track of your mileage, as well as any expenses that you incur that involves your job.
+You also want to keep track of your mileage and expenses incurred that involve your job.
 You will be able to use these as tax-deductions at the end of the year.